Afternoon Tea at The Plaza

 This was my favorite course and I gave this 5 stars out of 5.

 Afternoon Tea at The Plaza in 2013

 Blue velvet high-back chairs on the outer tables and armchairs in the middle tables.

-Their three-tier stand when the afternoon tea was just $50.
+Their three-tier stand when the afternoon tea was just $50 in 2013.